smetj/wishbone/docs/installation.rst

 - Wishbone uses `Semantic Versioning`_.
 - Each release is tagged in `Github`_ with the release number.
 - The master branch contains the latest stable release.
 - The development branch is where all development is done.
-There is no the code works.
-- Other branches are special test cases or experiments.

 Wishbone
 --------